Home » Applied Behavior Analysis (ABA) » Benefits of ABA Therapy Training for Parents

 Several opportunities exist for parents who wish to become certified in ABA procedures.
 This training is most often provided online.
 The length of time needed to complete the curriculum can vary depending on the course you take, ranging from a few days to a year.

-Before becoming certified, there are several ABA-based therapies available that a parent can still do at home to support their child’s learning.
+Before becoming certified, there are several ABA-based activities that a parent can still do at home to support their child’s learning.
 The effectiveness of using these activities is backed by extensive research in behavioral science and they can be used to teach several necessary functional skills.
-They include:

 • Sit In Chair: In which the parent sits opposite their child and asks them to sit facing toward them.
 This is to help them learn to sit calmly without fidgeting, at first in short bursts, then for longer periods.